odemolliens/bitrise-step-monitoring-apps-logs/README.md

 Add this step using standard Workflow Editor and provide required input environment variables.

 Check if applications contain any logs in the release app</br>
-If yes, this step will fail and generate a failure where you can see the count.
+If yes, this step will fail and generate a failure where you can see the count and the location of logs.

 <br/>